what is a coltriever?

 The Coltriever is an amazing breed that is intelligent, obedient, loving and agile.
 They are good natured, friendly, loyal, and playful and make wonderful companions for families or singles.
 They are incredibly intuitive and smart and have been used as therapy dogs for autism and as alert dogs for diabetes as well as other types of services.

-The Coltriever will often have a Golden Retriever shaped head and muzzle yet are smaller than a typical Retriever.
 Their colors can vary from black, black and white, shades of gold, gold with white markings, as well as apricot red.
-Coltriever’s have a double coat that can stand harsher climates and water.
-They will blow their coats in the spring and in the fall.
-Like the Golden and the Border they are moderate shedders.
+Coltriever’s have a double coat; a soft downy undercoat and the longer shiny outer one.
+They are moderate shedders and like most dogs will blow their coats twice a year (spring and fall).

 Our dogs are given an incredible solid foundation with early neurological stimulation, age appropriate desensitization and extensive socialization.
 We utilize a program called Puppy Culture.
 By the time these puppies go home they will have started potty training and as well as obedience training where they learn to mand (manding or having them sit when they want attention).

 All our dogs live with us and are a part of our family and do not live in a kennel.
 We put countless hours into each puppy so that they will have the best possible start in life.
-The first 12 weeks of a puppy's life is a crucial developmental window--when gently take advantage of--helps prepare them to be more resilient and enables them to unleash their puppy potential!
+The first 12 weeks of a puppy's life is a crucial developmental window--when gently take advantage of--helps prepare them to be more resilient, confident dogs, enabling them to unleash their puppy potential!
 We give you the tools to pick up where we left off.

 We take responsibility for every puppy.
-We will take them back at any age for any reason and re-home them.
+We will take them back at any age and re-home them.
 Our commitment is to never have one of our Coltriever’s in an animal shelter. *Liberty Farm is one of the only places in BC that is breeding Coltreivers.

 We also offer LIFETIME support if you need it.
 We want every dog to thrive, so we make sure we are available in the future to answer your questions or address any concerns.

 Each puppy comes with... a one-year health guarantee against genetic defects.
 A health and immunization record.
 A welcome home gift bag loaded with important information on getting your puppy started in your home, and a sample schedule for the first few months of their life.
-Puppies will have their first immunizations and be dewormed
+Puppies will have been vet checked, had their first immunizations and deworming.

 how do I go about reserving a puppy?